-The Pioneers will be having nine games over Spring break.
+The Pioneers had nine games over Spring Break.

-There are three games against Roane State Community College, with the first on Friday, March 1, at 1 p.m., and the next two on Saturday, March 2, at noon and 2:30 p.m.
+There were three games against Roane State Community College, with the first on Friday, March 1, at 1 p.m., and the next two on Saturday, March 2, at noon and 2:30 p.m.

-The next three games at home are against Schoolcraft College, with the first on Sunday, March 3, at 2 p.m., and the next two on Tuesday, March 5, at noon and 2 p.m.
+The next three games at home were against Schoolcraft College, with the first on Sunday, March 3, at 2 p.m., and the next two on Tuesday, March 5, at noon and 2 p.m.